SheriWon/EDA-UserRetention-Python/README.md

 # Limitation and Improvement

 - Limited Variables: The analysis may be constrained by the variables included in the dataset.
 Important factors influencing customer behavior, such as business activities, socio-economic status, lifestyle preferences, or external market conditions, may not be captured, limiting the depth of analysis.
-- Improvement: Collaborate with marketing team to conduct scenario analysis to explore the potential impact of different strategies or interventions on customer behavior.
+- Improvement: Collaborate with the marketing team to conduct scenario analysis to explore the potential impact of different strategies or interventions on customer behavior.
 This helps in evaluating the effectiveness of alternative approaches and informing decision-making.